funkelab/motile/docs/source/quickstart.rst

   solver = motile.Solver(graph)

 Once a solver is created, we can add costs and constraints to it.
-We start with the most basic ones: the costs for selecting a node or an edge.
+We start with the most basic ones: the cost for selecting a node or an edge.
 Both nodes and edges in our example graph have an attribute ``score``, which indicates how likely the node or edge is a true positive and should therefore be selected.
 A higher score is better.